lgsvl/simulator/Docker/README.md

     docker-compose build
     ```

-2. Activate Unity3D (when running on new host, do this only once):
+2. Set needed environment variables and , then run the build with following command:

     ```
-    docker-compose run auto-sim-activate
-    ```

-    This will store activation information in `~/.cache/auto-sim-unity` folder.

-3. Run the actual build:

-    ```
     export UID
+    export UNITY_USERNAME=...
+    export UNITY_PASSWORD=...
+    export UNITY_SERIAL=...
     docker-compose run auto-sim-build
     ```

-    export command will make docker container to run under your user, not as root.
+    export UID command will make docker container to run under your user, not as root.

     The output should be two zip files - one for Windows, one for Linux build.